 The Hebel PowerPanel^{XL} External Wall System can be subjected to a fire loading as the result of either an external fire source, or an internal fire source.
-When the wall requires a FRR rating, Hebel provides the following guidance.
+When the wall requires a fire resistance level (FRL) rating, Hebel provides the following guidance.